 Purpose: To take water from the Kapuni Stream in association with the operation of a gas processing facility Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Limits to volume of water abstracted Volume measurement by Vector and review of records by Council Yes 2.
 Defines three take locations Inspection by Council Yes 3.
-Limit take duration at alternative locations Inspection and review of Vector records N/A 4.
+Limit take duration at alternative locations Not required by Vector this period N/A 4.
 Adopt best practicable option to prevent or minimise adverse effects Inspection and review of Vector records Yes 5.
 Installation and maintenance of water meter and data logger Inspection by Council.
 Telemetry to Council via STDC system established January 2014 Yes 6.
 Certification of water measuring equipment Provision of certificate.
 Certification testing carried out 30 October 2014 Yes 7.
-Notification of equipment failure No problems reported during monitoring period though staff gauge in river still requires replacing N/A 8.
-Metering equipment accessible to Council Inspection Yes 9.
+Notification of equipment failure Liaison with the consent holder.
+Yes, notification received with respect to the upstream pH meter swept away during high flow.
+Staff gauge in river still requires replacing.
+Further developments in terms of Kapuni flow monitoring currently under consideration with Vector management.
+8. Metering equipment accessible to Council Inspection Yes 9.
 Details of take recording Records in format required Yes 10.
 Notification of details of emergency takes Not required during period under review N/A 11.
 Fish screen Check screen, and intake design Yes 12.
-Financial contributions for riparian planting and fencing in Kapuni catchment Payments received, no further obligation N/A 13.
-Option for Council to review consent conditions Option next available June 2017, recommendation attached in section 3.6 N/A nce and environmental performance in High pect of this consent erall assessment of administration pe erformance in respect of this consent High
+Financial contributions for riparian planting and fencing in Kapuni catchment Payments received, no further obligation N/A

+Purpose: To take water from the Kapuni Stream in association with the operation of a gas processing facility Condition requirement Means of monitoring during period under review Compliance achieved?
+13. Option for Council to review consent conditions Option next available June 2017, recommendation attached in section 3.6 N/A Overall assessment of consent complian respect of this consent High Overall assessment of administration performance in respect of this consent High

-Table 8 Summary of performance consent 1123-3
+Table 9Summary of performance for consent 1123-3